garciaae/meterit/README.md

 ```

 5. **Start required services**
-- make sure mysql is running (and you have a meterdb database set up).
+- Make sure mysql is running (and you have a meterdb database set up).
-- make sure redis is running on localhost:6379 (or update the config).
+- Make sure redis is running on localhost:6379 (or update the config).

-6. **run the application**
+6. **Run the application**
 ```
 python app.py
 ```